Shunmo17/docker-llama_ros/README.md

 ### Setup workspace

-`workspace` will be mounted to the docker conatiner.
+`workspace` will be mounted to the docker container.

 ```
 mkdir -p workspace/src